airpair/coreos-with-docker/post.md

-_NOTE: This post is geared towards those who want a basic overview of Docker "containers" and how using CoreOS & etcd & fleet on machines with these containers can make life for devs/devOps much easier_
+_NOTE: This post is geared towards those who want a basic overview of Docker "containers" and how using CoreOS & etcd & fleet on machines with these containers can make life for devs/devOps much easier._

 ## What is CoreOS & Docker